NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Europe's most international nation — exceptional English, world-class cycling infrastructure, 30% tax ruling for skilled expats, and a gateway to the continent World's Best English Speakers, 30% Ruling Tax Benefit, World-Class Cycling Infrastructure are among the top reasons expats choose Netherlands.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Netherlands straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Netherlands — straight to your inbox.